LinusWallin/Elmhills-Web-App-project/README.md

 # Elmhills-Web-App-project
-A website created for the dog kennel Elm Hills.
+A website created for the dog kennel Elmhills.